- Energy-efficient living

 - Take action

-On average Australians throw away around 21 million tonnes of waste per year.
-This includes waste from our kitchens, bathrooms and laundries and our gardens.
-It also includes building waste generated from building and renovating our homes.
+In 2014-15 Australians generated 60 million tonnes of waste per year.
+This includes waste from our kitchens, bathrooms, laundries, gardens, and from building and construction activities.

 Although we've made great improvements in our waste disposal habits over recent years, there are still lots of ways we can do more.